ruselec/CarND-Behavioral-Cloning-P3/writeup_report.md

 ### 3. Creation of the training dataset and training process

-To generate more instances of training data augmentation was used (code lines 84-113, 122-123).
+To generate more instances of training data augmentation was used.

 Here are examples of augmentation: